jkstill/oraaccess-xml/README.md

 Here is how the testing will proceed:

-- create and popoulate a test table
+- create and populate a test table
   - the script will create a table with 100k rows, only if it does not already exist
   - sqlplus will be run with sqltrace enabled
   - the trace file will be fetched and analyzed with mrskew